Salon at La Foce

 Expression of Interest

-The inaugural Salon at La Foce begins April 23, 2027, just as the wisteria comes into full bloom.
+The Salon at La Foce begins April 23, 2027, just as the wisteria comes into full bloom.

 If you'd like to join, I'd love to hear from you.